Ela-El-maker/ferov/skeleton for all repositories.md

 │   └── utils/
 │       └── logger.cpp
 │
-├── driver/       # Optional kernel driver
-│   └── ...
+├── driver/                 # Optional kernel driver, if you go that route │   └── ...
 │
 ├── tests/